fz172/fanfly/_posts/2024-06-11-right_wing_wiring.md

 - Crimp the wire to GT 150 pins
 - Asemble the GT150 connector

 Then, I connected the male/female connectors, and used a multi-meter to test the continuity between the pigtail end and the wing root connector.
-Everythihng worked!!
+Everything worked!!
 Time to package it up and store safely for the OAT probe in the near future!!
 ![wire](https://lh3.googleusercontent.com/pw/AP1GczNUIdU9iYvhsNFU3Y94xljXr9QOOLBhkkZ1terRDm8f_cnLJYyma39Mydhqjabd_emLwSgLSwePMIJw0ARUuCOQ7HrtEw7G6OEt41czmSRdHJjaAFj6da05jNpoAGLlThLEWDamPHNEMc_SESHuJ46_eA=w2320-h3092-s-no-gm?authuser=0)